 Does your daughter have dreams of playing in college?
 MBsand can assist your family in understanding and navigating the recruiting process.
-Patty Dodd is well connected with College coaches and will walk you through recruiting at NO cost to MBsand players.
-This is recommended for High School players and/or Spring-Summer of 8th grade.
+Patty Dodd is well connected with College coaches and will walk you through recruiting at NO cost to MBsand only players.
+This is recommended for High School players.
 See what players and parents are saying: